Grief Resources for Families

-Franklin Hospice and Hospice of Washington County invite you and your family to participate in our Virtual Community Service of Remembrance.
+Franklin Hospice and Hospice of Washington County invite you and your family to participate in our Community Service of Remembrance.

 Grief During the Holidays

 Although many people consider the holidays, “the most wonderful time of the year,” it can actually be one of the toughest times of the year for those who are struggling with grief and loss.
 People often begin to experience immense sorrow, feelings of anger, depression, loneliness and sadness right around Thanksgiving and continuing into the new year.
 While others may be enjoying the sights and sounds of the holidays; the music, lights, holiday parties and festive decorations that are meant to bring us joy, all of those things may also serve as painful reminders of our loss.
 Our loved one is not with us physically, so it can be difficult to feel connected to those around us, and to the purpose of the holiday season.